dalazaro/peached-ink/README.md

 The user profile of this portfolio is twofold:

 First, general users of this portfolio are people who wish to view Kean's illustrations and potentially contact her to commission her for an illustration.
-- User lands on the Splash page and sees Kean's featured work (3 newest collections)
+- Users land on the Splash page and see Kean's featured work (3 newest collections)
-- User can navigate different views in the top navigation bar: peached.ink title and logo; links to About, Illustration Collections, Contact, and Social icons
+- Users can navigate different views in the top navigation bar: peached.ink title and logo; links to About, Illustration Collections, Contact, and Social icons
-- User can view Kean's about page with her profile photo, artist statement, bio, and commissions
+- Users can view Kean's about page with her profile photo, artist statement, bio, and commissions
-- User can view gallery page with a grid of Kean's different illustration collections
+- Users can view gallery page with a grid of Kean's different illustration collections
 - Users can click on a collection and view a slideshow, thumbnails, and details about the collection
+- Users can share different views on social media.
 - Users can contact Kean

 Another user of this portfolio is the illustrator, acting as administrator for maintaining her own profile.